FilippoDeSilva/cursor-ai-bypass/README.md

+# Cursor AI Telemetry Bypass Script

+> ⚠️ **This repository is no longer maintained and will be archived soon.**
+> For a modern, one-click telemetry reset tool, see **Wincur** (link below).

+---

-# 🚀 Looking for an even simpler telemetry reset solution?
+## 🚀 Looking for an even simpler telemetry reset solution?

-Check out my latest project, [**Wincur**](https://github.com/FilippoDeSilva/win-cur) —  a fast, one-click tool that works for windsurf, cursor and warp all at once.
+Check out my latest project: **[Wincur](https://github.com/FilippoDeSilva/win-cur)** — a fast, one-click tool that resets telemetry for Windsurf, Cursor and Warp all at once.

-## Cursor AI Telemetry Bypass Script

-## 💡 Introduction

-Welcome to the **Cursor AI Telemetry Bypass Script**—a powerful Python toolkit designed to bypass cursor AI usage limits.

 ---